Simple and accurate complete elliptic integrals for the full range of modulus: Results

 \section{Results}

-In this report, an analytical formula for the complete elliptical integral are proposed, offering significant improvements in simplicity and accuracy over existing ones.
+In this report, an analytical formula for the complete elliptical integrals are proposed, offering significant improvements in simplicity and accuracy over existing ones.
 The first kind is of the form

 where the constant $n = \frac{\ln 4 - \ln \pi}{\pi/2 - \ln 4}, \, b = e^{n\pi/2} - 4^n$.
 Another function that is useful because it rarely is available in a standard software package, is an inverse of $K(k)$.
 Namely,